spacelift-flows-apps/flows-app-gcp-toolkit/README.md

 ### Subscribe to Pub/Sub Topic

-Subscribes to a Google Cloud Pub/Sub topic and emits messages as events when notifications are received.
+Subscribes to a Google Cloud Pub/Sub topic using a push subscription and emits messages as events when notifications are received.

 **Configuration:**